How to Test the Microwave Safety of Dishes

 Step 1: Fill the microwave-safe cup or glass with tap water and place it in the microwave oven.

 Step 2: Place the dish to be tested next to the cup in the microwave.
-(If the dish is big and there is no space to put the cup next to it in the microwave, place the cup inside the dish).
+(If the dish is big and there is no space to put the cup next to it, place the cup inside the dish).

 Step 4: Remove the dish and cup of water with a potholder and lightly touch the dish.
-If it is warm or hot, it is not safe for microwave as it absorbs heat.
+If it is warm or hot, it is not safe for microwave.
 If the dish is cold and the cup of water is hot then the dish is safe for microwave.

 This is the simple test you can do to test the microwave safety of dishes.
 Once you know which dishes in your kitchen are microwave-safe, label them at the back bottom with a permanent marker for ease of identification.